miroapp/cloud-data-import/.changeset/gentle-paws-give.md

 "@mirohq/cloud-data-import": minor
 ---

-Decoupled tags scanning from resource scanning
+- Separated tags scanning from main resource discovery pipeline
+- Exposed new `getTagsScanner` function from the module